ttariqaziz/nyc_airbnb_price_prediction_ml_project/README.md

 ## Goals
 Our client is a successful investment and venture capital firm based in New York, owns several successful businesses and now wants to invest in new york based Airbnbs but wants to understand in-depth knowledge and information about the market before strategic decision making.
 ## Specifications
-This project will use data from Kaggle: https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data The dataset of 48,896 rows contains information about location, room type, prices, reviews, availability, and host information.
+This project will use open source data of year 2019 from Kaggle: https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data

+The dataset of 48,896 rows contains information about location, room type, prices, reviews, availability, and host information.